DasomAnH/DasomAnh/README.md

 ### Hi there, I'm Dasom👋

-## I'm a Developer,Wife, and Mom!!
+## I'm a Software Engineer!!

-- 🌱 I’m currently learning React
+- 🌱 I’m currently Deep learning Javascript and React.
-- 👯 I’m working on React Application at Digital Crafts
+- 👯 I’m working on javascript Algorithms and React Application.
-- 🥅 2021 Goals: Move forward growing with development skill
+- 🥅 2021 Goals: Move forward growing with development skill.
 - ⚡ Fun fact:I participated in 2004 olympic as an artistic swimmer.
 I love art and music.

 ## Github Stats 🤖